Unbelievable (miniseries)

-Unbelievable is an American crime drama miniseries starring Toni Collette, Merritt Wever, and Kaitlyn Dever.
-It follows a woman who was charged with a crime for reporting that she was raped, and two female detectives who investigate a spate of similar attacks.
+Unbelievable is an American true crime drama miniseries starring Toni Collette, Merritt Wever, and Kaitlyn Dever.
+It follows a woman who was charged with a crime for reporting she was raped after police believe she fabricated her account, and two female detectives who investigate a spate of similar attacks.
 The show was co-created by Susannah Grant, Ayelet Waldman, and Michael Chabon.
 All three co-creators and Sarah Timberman, Carl Beverly, and Katie Couric were executive producers.
 It was released on September 13, 2019, on Netflix.

 The miniseries is based on the 2015 news article "An Unbelievable Story of Rape", written by T. Christian Miller and Ken Armstrong about the Washington and Colorado serial rape cases.
 It also draws from their 2018 book A False Report, based on the same research.
 The series received critical acclaim and numerous accolades, including a Peabody Award and Best Limited Series nominations at the Critics' Choice, Golden Globes and Primetime Emmys.
 All three lead actresses were nominated at the Critics' Choice (Collette winning) and Golden Globe Awards.
 Collette also received nominations for the Primetime Emmy and SAG Award.